Copied URL to clipboard!

 Plus, you can export your Instagram analytics directly to your desktop (in a CSV file) making it easy to keep all of your numbers in spreadsheet format.

-Use this data when building your monthly social media report, and spotlight the most relevant metrics for your boss, team, or clients.
+Then, when you're ready to create your social media report, use this data and spotlight the most relevant metrics for your boss, team, or clients.

-Ready to grow your brand with Later’s Analytics features?
-Access in-depth details about the performance of your social media posts — sign up today:
+Access in-depth details about the performance of your social media posts with Later's Analytics feature.
+Create an account today.

-When building your social media report, keep these two best practices in mind:
+When building your social media report in 2024, keep these two best practices in mind:

 1. Identify Your Social Media Goals